SteffenEger/dldh/index.md

          - Amrhein, Clematide.
 Supervised OCR Error Detection and Correction Using Statistical and Neural Machine Translation Methods.
 In JLCL 2018.
 8. Session 8 (30.01.2020)
       - Author identification & Stylometry
+      - **Literature**
+          - Mike Kestemont et al. 2019.
+Overview of the cross-domain authorship attribution task at {PAN} 2019.
+In Working Notes CLEF.
+          - Evert et al. Towards a better understanding of Burrows’s Delta in literary authorship attribution.
+In Workshop on Computational Linguistics for Literature, 2015.